AKSW/docs.ontowiki.net/How-to-publish-my-product-information-as-Linked-Data.md

 ## Good Relations Vocabulary
 The best way to publish your product information is to model it with the [Good Relations Vocabulary](http://www.heppnetz.de/projects/goodrelations/) which is a popular E-Commerce vocabulary that is respected by Google and Yahoo, among others.
 Enriching your product web pages with the resulting RDF-a data is an effective means of Semantic Search Engine Optimization.
-The next section describes this process for an exemplary product but if you have any questions beyond that be sure to check out the [video recordings](http://www.ebusiness-unibw.org/wiki/Web_of_Data_for_E-Commerce_Tutorial_ISWC2009#Video_Recording_of_the_Event) of the excellent and comprehensive [ISWC 2009 Tutorial: The Web of Data for E-Commerce in Brief](http://www.ebusiness-unibw.org/wiki/Web_of_Data_for_E-Commerce_Tutorial_ISWC2009).
+The next section describes this process for an exemplary product, but if you have any questions beyond that be sure to check out the [video recordings](http://www.ebusiness-unibw.org/wiki/Web_of_Data_for_E-Commerce_Tutorial_ISWC2009#Video_Recording_of_the_Event) of the excellent and comprehensive [ISWC 2009 Tutorial: The Web of Data for E-Commerce in Brief](http://www.ebusiness-unibw.org/wiki/Web_of_Data_for_E-Commerce_Tutorial_ISWC2009).

 ## Modelling your Product Data with an Example